 The Sport Management major prepares students for business-related careers in the sport field.
 Sport management majors choose from a variety of on- and off-campus internship opportunities.

 The King Health and Physical Education Center serves as the focal point for the Health and Human Performance Department and the varsity sports program at Emory & Henry.
 Having undergone a $2 million addition in 2000, the King Center features a 2,200-seat gymnasium used extensively for basketball and volleyball, a junior Olympic swimming pool, the state-of-the-art Gibson Fitness Center, two handball courts, athletic training clinic, locker rooms, classrooms, offices, and the Porterfield Lounge.

 Other campus athletic facilities are the Fred Selfe Stadium, DeVault Baseball Field, the Richardson Tennis Courts, an outdoor beach volleyball court, measured fitness trails, disc golf course, and a nine-hole Charles Lynch Golf Links.
 A renovated Martin-Brock Student Center provides an additional gymnasium, a game room, and two wellness areas.

-The career programs of study in the Health and Human Performance Department at Emory & Henry may prepare you to become a coach, teacher, athletic trainer, or a business leader.
+The career programs of study in the Health and Human Performance Department at Emory & Henry may prepare you to become a coach, teacher, or a business leader.
 Students also prepare for graduate study in physical therapy and for varied types of work in settings such as municipal recreation departments, retirement communities, fitness centers, resort areas, and hospitals.

-Those seeking graduate course work in athletic training, teaching, counseling, sport management, or administration have continued their studies at East Tennessee State University, Indiana University, Radford University, Ohio University, the University of Tennessee, the University of Virginia, Duke University, and Virginia Polytechnic Institute and State University.
+Those seeking graduate course work in teaching, counseling, sport management, or administration have continued their studies at East Tennessee State University, Indiana University, Radford University, Ohio University, the University of Tennessee, the University of Virginia, Duke University, and Virginia Polytechnic Institute and State University.